Opening hours and location

 Free Bus Service - City to Gepps Cross

-State Records offers a free weekly bus service between the City and the Gepps Cross Research Centre.
+State Records offers a free monthly bus service between the City and the Gepps Cross Research Centre.

-The service is available every Thursday except public holidays, with pick-up in the City at 10am outside the Convention Centre on North Terrace.
+The service is available on the first Thursday of every month except public holidays, with pick-up in the City at 10am outside the Convention Centre on North Terrace.
 The bus returns from Gepps Cross at 3pm and terminates at the Convention Centre.
 The journey takes approximately 30 minutes, depending on traffic conditions.

 Bookings are essential and can be taken by email srsaPublicAccess@sa.gov.au, phone (08) 8343 6800, or left as voicemail.
 If you leave a message, please ensure you have received acknowledgement from State Records by 11am on the Wednesday before you intend to travel.